IBM/kif/docs/tutorial.md

 > `(2c)` (**Statement** (**Item** [mammal](http://www.wikidata.org/entity/Q7377)) (**ValueSnak** **SubtypeProperty** (**Item** [organism](http://www.wikidata.org/entity/Q7239))))<br/>
 > ⋮

-We conclude this section on pseud-properties by emphasizing the fact that they can occur in any place where a property is expected.
+We emphasize that pseudo-properties can occur in any place where a regular property is expected.
 That is, they can be used to construct snak constraints, paths, etc.  For example:

 === "Python"